23rd Infantry Division "Ferrara": Greco-Italian War

 The Ferrara was relocated to Gjirokastër, but soon had to return to the front as rearguard for the defeated Modena division.
 On 6–7 December 1940 the Ferrara fought a defensive battle south of Tepelenë, at the confluence of the Aoös and Drino rivers.
 On 14–16 December 1940 the Greeks captured the dominant height of Maja e Buzë Derrit, forcing the Ferrara to undertake costly counter-attacks until the height was re-captured.
 Until 10 January 1941 the fighting remained dynamic, although no particular gains were recorded on either side.
 Following a successful skirmish on 10 January 1941 the Greeks renewed their onslaught on 21 January 1941 and until the 58th Infantry Division "Legnano" arrived on 27 January the Italians lost a number of positions.
 The arrival of Italian reinforcements stabilized the situation and resulted in a gradual reduction of military activities during February 1941.

 On 7 March 1941 Greek forces tried to attack at Lekël, but were repulsed.
 On 16 April 1941, the Ferrara started a general advance near the height of Maja e Buzë Derrit.
 The division quickly captured positions in the Drino valley, reaching soon the Gjirokastër-Libohovë line where it stayed until August 1941.
 Afterward it was transferred to Vlorë-Tirana-Elbasan area.
 In the beginning of January, 1942, the Ferrara division was tasked with coastal defence duty in a sector from ranging from the Seman river to Durrës.

 Montenegro

 In April 1942 the division was transferred to Montenegro, with headquarters in Nikšić (later moved to Cetinje), and detachments in Danilovgrad, Podgorica, and Šavnik.
-Between 14 May and 16 June 1943 the Ferrara participated in Operation Case Black against Yugoslav partisans.
+Between 14 May and 16 June 1943 the Ferrara participated in Operation Schwarz against Yugoslav partisans.
 A particularly bloody clash was recorded on 16 May 1943 near Župa, in border region of Bosnia and Herzegovina.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the Ferrara surrendered to invading German forces and was officially dissolved on 25 September 1943.